 We empower one ...

-I have been working at Crain Communications full-time (More than a year)
+I have been working at Crain Communications full-time (More than 10 years)

 Advice to Management

-The process took 2+ weeks.
-I interviewed at Crain Communications.
+The process took 4 weeks.
+I interviewed at Crain Communications in November-2011.

 Our New York office is home to Advertising Age, Crain's New York Business, InvestmentNews, and Pensions&Investments.
 Take a look inside.